Cheapest Way to Ship Luggage Domestically in USA (2026)

 Can I ship a suitcase without putting it in a box?

-While some services might accept a suitcase as is, it’s strongly recommended to place it inside a sturdy cardboard box.
+While some specialty services might accept a suitcase as is, it is strongly recommended to place it inside a sturdy cardboard box when using parcel carriers.
 This protects the suitcase (and its handles and wheels) from damage and provides a flat, stable surface for the shipping label.

 Is it cheaper to ship my extra luggage or just buy new things?